-The bill amends and reenacts section 23-01-05 of the North Dakota Century Code, which outlines the qualifications, term, and duties of the state health officer.
-Key changes include the removal of the requirement for the state health officer to be a physician with specific administrative and public health experience.
+The bill amends and reenacts section 23-01-05 of the North Dakota Century Code, which outlines the qualifications, salary, term, and duties of the state health officer.
+Key changes include the removal of the requirement that the state health officer must be a physician with specific administrative and public health experience.
 Instead, the new qualifications stipulate that the appointee must have education, training, or experience in public health and relevant leadership experience.
-Additionally, the term of the state health officer is changed from a fixed four-year term to serving at the pleasure of the governor.
+The bill also changes the term of the state health officer from a fixed four-year term to serving at the pleasure of the governor.
+Additionally, the advisory committee that assists the state health officer will now be appointed by the commissioner of the Department of Health and Human Services rather than the governor.

 Adopted by the Senate Human Services Committee: 23-01-05